OptionalRule/optionalrule.github.io/_posts/2022-10-01-injured-condition-onednd.md

 ### Injured [Condition]
 While you are subject to the Injured Condition you experience the following effects:

 **Levels of Injury.** This Condition is cumulative.
 Each time you receive it, you gain 1 level of injury.
-You die if your injury level exceeds your Constitution score.
+You die if your injury level exceeds 10.

 **d20 Rolls Affected.** When you make a d20 Test, you subtract your injury level from your d20 roll.